GENERAL INFO (Jump to Diary)|

 Three hours of western farmland and forests, and I reach Tallinn - just at rush-hour.
 It is a strange mix of ancient wooden buildings and modern and rather fancy glass houses.
 I'm too late for the botanical garden, and head to the camp within the city.

 I get several messages from the government: They want their billions of imaginary tax-money NOW (reminder after only three days!), and the car have to get a road-safety inspection check within three weeks: Short warning for a globe trotter!
 I try to write to them, asking for a postponement, and get a auto-reply: We well get back in 14 days.
+(I actually get it postponed - a week after it is checked!)
 I still can't reach the tax office by computer in any way; only by phone - after hours of waiting.
 This is really stressing factors, and spoil quite some of the tranquill I should experience.
 I wished I could get back at them, but I can't even send them a hateful e-mail!

 While I struggle with this, I check the ferries for Helsinki.
 Only after I have ordered one ticket, I remember; I actually had more to see in Estonia.
 Well, I don't have the time anyway.
 Otepää, South, Tartu with BG, Central, Soomaa NP, Western.

 3/8.
 I head straight down to Old Tallinn, and feed the parking-meter €10 - enough for almost two hours.
 I pass the flower market and walk through the old city wall, and I'm among the old buildings.
 Here are several quite impressing churches, each in its own design.